mcc-us/bookkeeping/_pages/1-glossary.md

 *The definitions are abbreviated and abridged.*

-1. *Accounts*: A "container" that tracks specific assets, liabilities, equity, income, or expenses
+1. *Accounts*: A "container" (bucket) that tracks specific assets, liabilities, equity, income, or expenses

 1. *Accounting Equation*: A = L + E